-AUTO 065 F Automotive Electrical Systems (5)
+AUTO 065 F 5 units

-AUTO 082 F Automotive Engine Performance and
+AUTO 082 F 8 units

-Drivability (8)

-AUTO 088 F Fuel Systems and Advanced Drivability Diagnosis (4)
+AUTO 088 F 4 units

 Fabrication Specialist Certificate

 The Fabrication Specialist Certificate Program requires a total of 18 units in required courses.
 This certification will be an important first step toward gaining employment in the automotive fabrication area where it is necessary to design and manufacture parts as well as repair them.